KC 2022 Kids Convention

 In today’s ever-changing world, most children will face an experience that strikes a chord in them and makes them long for change.
 Together, we can give them a voice and a choice!

-On Friday, October 14 and Saturday, October 15, we invite you to connect, inspire and engage your children at the KC 2022 Kids Convention at Stepping Stones Museum for Children.
-Friday’s experiences are tailored for school-based participants, and Saturday’s experiences are open to the general public.
+On Friday, October 14 and Saturday, October 15, children were inspired by youth activities and connected and engaged with children on the other side of the globe during the KC 2022 Kids Convention at Stepping Stones Museum for Children.
+Friday’s experiences were tailored for school-based participants, and Saturday’s experiences were open to the general public.

-Presented through the museum’s Healthy Children, Healthy CommunitiesTM initiative with our partners at Connecticut State Department of Education, KC 2022 will feature a variety of humanitarian organizations, youth activists and social justice experts that focus on their health, well-being and passion for doing good.
+Presented through the museum’s Healthy Children, Healthy CommunitiesTM initiative with our partners at Connecticut State Department of Education, KC 2022 featured a variety of humanitarian organizations, youth activists and social justice experts that focus on their health, well-being and passion for doing good.

-To learn more about the school-based KC 2022 experiences scheduled for Friday, October 14th, click here.
+To learn more about the school-based KC 2022 experiences that were held for Friday, October 14th, click here.

 October 15 Participant Lineup